astutespruce/sarp-connectivity/analysis/prep/network/README.md

 This step should only need to be rerun if there are errors or additional HUC4s / regions are needed, or there are data updates from NHD.

-It takes approximately 2 hours to run across all SARP regions (separate regions can be run in separate processes, to speed up overall execution time).

 #### Flowlines:

-These data are extracted from NHDFlowline, NHDPlusFlowlineVAA, NHDPlusFloW datasets.
+These data are extracted from NHDFlowline, NHDPlusFlowlineVAA, NHDPlusFlow datasets.

 -   aquatic networks that cross HUC4 boundaries within each region are joined together to create contiguous networks.
 -   all coastlines (FType=566) and their joins are dropped